 EUR/GBP Forecast Poll

 The EUR/GBP pair tells the trader how many British Pounds (the quote currency) are needed to purchase one Euro (the base currency).
 This is one of the most traded currency pairs.
-Since the European and British economies are massively intertwined (large amounts of capital are exchanged on a daily basis between the UK and all European countries), the pair tends to be relatively stable.
-But events and news related to the exit of Great Britain of the European Union in 2017 will probably affect the pair and create choppier movements than usual.
+Since the European and British economies are massively intertwined (large amounts of capital are exchanged between the UK and all European countries), the pair used to be relatively stable before the Brexit.
+Events and news related to the exit of Great Britain of the European Union will probably affect the pair and create choppier movements than usual.

 ORGANIZATIONS, PEOPLE AND ECONOMIC DATA THAT INFLUENCE EUR/GBP